IQ-tech/blueberry/README.md

 # Iq Blueberry Design System

-The Iq Design System (Blueberry) came to bring a series of benefits and to solve a series of common problems in the Iq development workflow.
+The Iq Design System (Blueberry) came to bring a series of benefits and to solve common problems in the Iq development workflow.

 ### The main benefits are: